 Barton’s employment prospects brightened with the election of Abraham Lincoln to the U.S. presidency in November 1860.
 During the lame-duck period between Lincoln’s victory and his March inauguration, Barton’s allies in Washington successfully secured employment for her as a temporary copyist at the patent office, paying her eight cents for each one hundred words copied.
 Although the new opportunity was less profitable than her previous position with the patent office, Barton made the most of the situation.
 Characteristically, she tackled her assignments with a fervor that ensured she would earn as much as possible.

-In addition to collecting and distributing supplies, Barton spent her personal time assisting soldiers with their personal affairs—helping them read or write letters, listening to their concerns, and offering advice or inspiration.
+Besides collecting and distributing supplies, Barton spent her personal time assisting soldiers with their personal affairs—helping them read or write letters, listening to their concerns, and offering advice or inspiration.

-Barton broadened the scope of her efforts to include tending the wounded soldiers.
-Gradually, as her nursing activities increased, Barton came to believe that she had more to offer on the battlefields than behind the lines.
+When injured soldiers returned to Washington after the First Battle of Bull Run (July 21, 1861), Barton broadened her efforts to include tending the wounded soldiers.
+Gradually, as her nursing activities increased, Barton came to believe that she had more to offer on the battlefield than behind the lines.

 Barton returned to Massachusetts in late 1861 to attend to her ailing father.
-After his death on March 21, 1862, she returned to Washington with a renewed eagerness to continue her wartime relief efforts.
+After his death on March 21, 1862, she came back to Washington with a renewed eagerness to continue her wartime relief efforts.
 Following her vigorous lobbying campaign, on August 3, 1862, the War Department granted Barton permission to deliver supplies and render aid at the front.
 Wasting no time, Barton traveled to Culpeper County, Virginia, on August 13, 1862, to assist soldiers wounded during the Battle of Cedar Mountain (August 9, 1862).
 Before departing, she also assisted doctors at a field hospital for Confederate prisoners.

 At Antietam, Barton barely escaped death when a bullet passed through the sleeve of her dress, killing the wounded man she was attending.

 Returning to Washington over the winter, Barton next accompanied the Army of the Potomac during the Overland Campaign (May 4–June 24, 1864).
 On June 23, 1864, the War Department placed her in charge of diet and nursing at a 10th Corps hospital near Point of Rocks, Virginia, during the Petersburg Campaign.
-She served in that capacity for the remainder of the war.
+She served in that capacity for the rest of the war.

-Barton’s willingness to put her personal safety at risk to tend the wounded near the front won the trust of soldiers and field doctors alike.
+Barton’s willingness to put her personal safety at risk to tend to the wounded near the front won the trust of soldiers and field doctors alike.
 It also earned her the endearing informal title of “Angel of the Battlefield.”

 Missing Soldiers Office

-During July and August of 1865, Barton accompanied a U.S. Army expedition to the notorious Confederate prisoner of war camp at Andersonville, Georgia, charged with identifying the graves of Union soldiers who had died there.
-Although Barton’s work there did not include cataloging burial sites, she did serve an important role by notifying the families of deceased soldiers who the army identified.
+During July and August 1865, Barton accompanied a U.S. Army expedition to the notorious Confederate prisoner of war camp at Andersonville, Georgia, charged with identifying the graves of Union soldiers who had died there.
+Although Barton’s work there did not include cataloging burial sites, she served an important role by notifying the families of deceased soldiers who the army identified.
 In recognition of her service, the U.S. government accorded Barton the honor of raising the flag over Andersonville National Cemetery on August 17, 1865, during the dedication ceremony.

 Lecturer and Civil Rights Supporter

 To augment her financial resources while supervising the Missing Soldiers Office, Barton embarked on a nationwide speaking tour in 1866.
-During the next two years, she presented more than 200 lectures recounting her experiences during the Civil War.
+During the next two years, she presented over 200 lectures recounting her experiences during the Civil War.
 Her travels enabled her to meet progressive luminaries of the time, including:

-American Red Cross Co-founder
+American Red Cross Co-Founder

-Barton’s extensive lecture schedule, combined with her work with the Missing Soldiers Office left her physically and mentally fatigued.
+Barton’s extensive lecture schedule, combined with her work with the Missing Soldiers Office, left her physically and mentally fatigued.
 In September 1869, on the advice of her doctor, Barton embarked on a trip to Europe to regain her health.
-While in Switzerland, she met Dr. Louis Appia, one of the five founding members of the “International Committee for Relief to Wounded Soldiers” that later became the International Committee of the Red Cross.
+While in Switzerland, she met Dr. Louis Appia, one of the five founding members of the “International Committee for Relief to Wounded Soldiers” which later became the International Committee of the Red Cross.
 When the Franco-Prussian War (July 19, 1870–May 10, 1871) erupted, Barton journeyed behind German lines to assist the organization’s relief efforts in Strasbourg, France.
 Later, while volunteering in Paris, Barton’s health again failed her, forcing her to travel to England to recuperate.

 Vice-president Chester A. Arthur, who succeeded Garfield, was also receptive to Barton’s campaign.
 On May 21, 1881, Barton convened a meeting of supporters at her residence.
 With Arthur’s blessing, the group adopted a constitution for the formation of the American Association of the Red Cross.
 On June 9, the organization elected Barton as its first president.
 The American Red Cross secured solid traction the following year when Arthur announced on March 1, 1882, that the U.S. would adhere to the Geneva Conventions.
 The Senate ratified his declaration on March 16.

 Barton held the office of President of the American Red Cross for twenty-three years and she never received a salary for her leadership.
 Under her guidance, the organization was far more than a relief organization for wounded or captured soldiers.
-It also became the source of support for victims of natural disasters such as floods, earthquakes, forest fires, tornados, and hurricanes.
+It also became a source of support for victims of natural disasters such as floods, earthquakes, forest fires, tornados, and hurricanes.

 On the day after the U.S.S.
-Maine exploded in Havana Harbor, touching off the Spanish-American War (April 21–August 13, 1898), Barton was already rendering aid to wounded American sailors in a Havana hospital.
+Maine exploded in Havana Harbor, touching off the Spanish-American War (April 21–August 13, 1898), Barton was already helping wounded American sailors in a Havana hospital.
 Throughout the four-month-long conflict, Barton’s Red Cross coordinated relief efforts, supported hospitals, and established orphanages in Cuba.
 When the war ended, Barton was onboard the first ship to enter Havana Harbor transporting much-needed medical supplies.

 By the early 1900s, the American Red Cross had matured into a large nonprofit association that was no longer a good fit with Barton’s independent, hands-on leadership style.
-Following several highly-publicized disputes within the organization, Barton bowed to pressure from internal and external forces and resigned as president on May 14, 1904.
+Following several highly publicized disputes within the organization, Barton bowed to pressure from internal and external forces and resigned as president on May 14, 1904.
 The board of trustees accepted her resignation on June 16, 1904.